Dating back to the 5th century A.D., the Church of Santo Stefano Rotondo is the oldest church with a circular plan in Rome.

 It is preceded by a portico with five arches on tall ancient granite columns with Corinthian capitals.
 First, it consisted of a circular room, circumscribed by two concentric ambulatories, formed by two rounds of columns.
 The outer ambulatory was intersected by the four arms of a Greek cross, at the ends of which were four chapels.

-The Church of Santo Stefano Rotondo, built in the 5th century AD, is one of the earliest examples of a centrally-planned church.
-It is situated inside a garden and the access is under one of the vaults of the Nero's extension of the Claudian aqueduct, which is surrounded by Roman walls.
+The church is within a garden, and you can access it from one of the vaults of Nero's extension of the Claudian aqueduct, surrounded by Roman walls.

 For the timetable of the masses and visiting conditions, please consult the contacts.

 To find out about all accessibility services, visit the Rome accessible section.